Portable Laptop Stands

 You probably know by now that it’s important to keep your computer screen at eye level to avoid neck and back pain.
-When traveling (or working in a makeshift office), that can seem like a pipe dream–but there are some wonderful portable options if you’re willing to allocate a bit of luggage space.
+When traveling (or working in a makeshift office), that can seem like a pipe dream–but there are some wonderful options for portable laptop stands if you’re willing to allocate a bit of luggage space.
 Believe me, your back will thank you!